Lzywindy/-/Mixed-Learning-Notes/Grover算法学习.md

 }
 ```

-/// # Summary
+## 函数 ApplyVertexColoringOracle

-/// Oracle for verifying vertex coloring, including color constraints from
+Oracle for verifying vertex coloring, including color constraints from
-/// non qubit vertices.
+non qubit vertices.

-///
-/// # Input
+# Input
-/// ## numVertices
+## numVertices
-/// The number of vertices in the graph.
+The number of vertices in the graph.
-/// ## bitsPerColor
+## bitsPerColor
-/// The bits per color e.g. 2 bits per color allows for 4 colors.
+The bits per color e.g. 2 bits per color allows for 4 colors.
-/// ## edges
+## edges
-/// The array of (Vertex#,Vertex#) specifying the Vertices that can not be
+The array of (Vertex#,Vertex#) specifying the Vertices that can not be
-/// the same color.
+the same color.
-/// ## startingColorConstraints
+## startingColorConstraints
-/// The array of (Vertex#,Color) specifying the dissallowed colors for vertices.
+The array of (Vertex#,Color) specifying the dissallowed colors for vertices.

-///
-/// # Output
+# Output
-/// A unitary operation that applies `oracle` on the target register if the control
+A unitary operation that applies `oracle` on the target register if the control
-/// register state corresponds to the bit mask `bits`.
+register state corresponds to the bit mask `bits`.

-///
-/// # Example
+# Example
-/// Consider the following 4x4 Sudoku puzzle
+Consider the following 4x4 Sudoku puzzle

 ```
     -----------------